BartOtten/routex/docs/COMPARISON.md

 **Routex** Routex offers virtually unlimited runtime features and integration by integrating native extension `Routex.Extension.RuntimeCallbacks` for dynamic functionality.
-This can be combined with other extensions -such as `Routex.Extension.SimpleLocale` for highly customizable locale detection and behavior during runtime.
+This can be combined with other extensions -such as `Routex.Extension.Localize.Runtime` for highly customizable locale detection and behavior during runtime.

 ```elixir